mcaceresb/stata-gtools/README.md

 40% of the execution time is spent adding the target variables, and another 20% in sorting the data at the end.
 We are working on a solution that sorts the data in C, and that is smart about writing the collapse to disk for it to be read by Stata later.

-In this case the data would not be written to disk, as the I/O involved in writing 40M observations should not be faster than creating the variables in memory.
+(Though in this case the data would not be written to disk, as the I/O involved in writing 40M observations should not be faster than creating the variables in memory.)

 Building
 --------